inthesum/Flye/docs/USAGE.md

 ### PacBio

-* The default more for regular PacBio CLR data is `--pacbio-raw`.
+* The default mode for regular PacBio CLR data is `--pacbio-raw`.
 Works for a wide range of datasets (P5C3/P6C4/Sequel) with error rate 13-15%.

 * Note that in CLR mode Flye assumes that the input files represent PacBio subreads,